 Class and ID selectors

-Class and ID selectors allow us to target specific HTML elements based on classes or IDs.
-Classes are used to group similar elements, while IDs are unique identifiers for individual elements.
-By adding classes or IDs to our HTML elements, we can specifically change the appearance of those elements.
-For example, we can use the selector '.header' select all elements with the class 'header' and give them a special formatting.
+Class and ID selectors allow us to address specific HTML elements based on classes or IDs.
+Classes are used to group similar elements together, while IDs are unique identifiers for individual elements.
+By adding classes or IDs to our HTML elements, we can specifically change the appearance of these elements.
+For example, we can use the selector '.header' to select all elements with the 'header' class and give them a special formatting.

 Element selectors